Lewis-Pitman/Lewis-Pitman/README.md

 # Hello, I'm Lewis
 I'm 16 years old and it is my dream to be a software developer.
-In my spare time I like to work on my own C++ projects, but I'm also learning html, css, php and C# for my college course.
+In my spare time I like to work on my own C++ projects,

+Aside from the projects on my profile, I also enjoy game development with Unity and c#, and 3D modelling in Blender.